agatti/hopper-plugins/README.md

 * Attempt to reject files too big for address-space reduced chip variants.
 * Add support for more 6502 variants if any are found in the wild.
 * Properly relocate files in the 64k address space with BSS sections around data segments.
-* Alternate syntax for extended opcodes.
+* Alternate syntax for extended opcodes (i.e. BBS0 &rarr; BBS 0,...).

 #### Future plans (need Hopper SDK changes):